THIS IS US.

 Physically, I feel so broken so often.
 I have an autoimmune disease that brings about pain, fertility issues, and a crooked sacrum.

-Emotionally, I am a mess.
+Emotionally, I am a pile of spaghetti.
 I carry around big feelings on a scale so large it consumes.
-I wear my sleeve on my heart and display it on this space.
+I wear my heart on my sleeve and display it on this space.
 I cry, I laugh, I weep, I just with joy.
 Emotions bleed out of me.

 I'm a real hot mess.
 But I'm learning to be okay with that.
 I'm realizing maybe we are all living messy lives.
 I am learning to find beauty in the brokenness, gratitude amidst the chaos.